dwt/home-servers/docs/sops.md

 - That would be a long term solution, but requires more investigation how image building works.
 - [Reading how it is created is probably a good first step](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/installer/sd-card/sd-image.nix)

+BUT: I do not see how this would not put the secret into my local nix store, which is a no no